-Sapiens by Yuval Noah Harari aims at telling the story of the Homo Sapiens from the planes of East Africa until today -and the possible future developments-.
+In “Sapiens” author Yuval Noah Harari reviews our history as Homo Sapiens, from the planes of East Africa until today -and speculations of possible future developments-.

 - We managed to colonize the world thanks to our cognitive abilities

-- The agricultural revolution allowed for societies to form and populations to explode
+- The agricultural revolution allowed for complex societies and lead to population explosion

-- The scientific revolution threw the basis of our current world and runaway progress
+- The scientific revolution provided the basis of our current runaway progress